cybermax-008/100daysOfCoding---CyberNinja/README.md

 ### Day 50: March 15, 2021 - Monday

 **Today's Project(s) :**
-  - Python : Merge Sort
+  - Python : Leetcode Easy and Medium interview practice

  **Progress:**
- - IMplementing merge sort
+ - IMplementing group anagrams using hasmap with key as sorted word
+ - Implementing group shifted pattern using hasmap with key as tuple that contains the shift pattern.

  **Link to work:**
  - [solutions to the problem](https://github.com/cybermax-008/100daysOfCoding---CyberNinja/tree/main/Python/Day50_Mar15_2021)